etrenholm/workday-scheduler/README.md

 * [Credit](#credit)

 ## Description
-Create a timed quiz on JavaScript fundamentals that stores high scores.
+Create a daily planner that can manage important dates and time.

 ## Technologies
 Project was updated using: